-Leave it to “Three’s Company” to take a story about a couple’s boat nearly ending up on the rocks, and confusing it with the couple’s marriage being on the rocks.
+Leave it to “Three’s Company” to take a story about a couple’s boat nearly ending up on the rocks, and turn it into a misunderstanding about the couple’s marriage being on the rocks.

-The episode’s title pays tribute to the 1969 film Bob & Carol & Ted & Alice, and ends with very funny group hug…literally!
+This episode’s title is a play on the 1969 film Bob & Carol & Ted & Alice, and includes an ending that features a very funny group hug!

 #16: “Jack Goes the Distance”

-Getting to watch Jack train for a boxing match against a golden gloves champ Biff Bowers, all in order to defend Mr. Furley?
-It’s definitely worth a view, as is the entertaining boxing match itself (including Jack’s knockout punch…of Janet).
+Watching Jack train for a boxing match against golden gloves champ Biff Bowers, all to defend Mr. Furley’s honor, is definitely worth watching.
+As is the entertaining boxing match itself (including Jack’s knockout punch…of Janet).

 #15: “Janet’s Little Helper”

-“Like, you didn’t tell me your mother was here!” – Valley girl to Jack, referring to Janet
+“Like, you didn’t tell me your mother was here!” – A young teenage valley girl to Jack, referring to Janet.

 Though it seems a bit odd, Mr. Furley asks Janet to help him out with his shy nephew Marc (played by Brian Robins from “Head of the Class”).
 As risque as that may sound, it’s all very innocent…but not when it comes to misunderstandings, and what Jack and Terri think.